matthew-brett/nb2plots/doc/scripts.rst

   doctest blocks become code cells;
 * ``sphinx2md`` |--| converts a ReST page into a Markdown page, where the conversion assumes the Sphinx versions of directives and roles;
+* ``sphinx2pxml`` |--| converts a ReST page into a Sphinx pseudo XML page, where the conversion assumes the Sphinx versions of directives and roles;
 * ``rst2md`` |--| converts a ReST page into a Markdown page, where the conversion assumes the `docutils`_ versions of directives and roles;